jacubero/aws-architect-associate/docs/elasticity.rst

 Amazon CloudWatch is a monitoring service that allows you to monitor your AWS resources and the applications you run on AWS in real time.

+Using Amazon CloudWatch alarm actions, you can create alarms that automatically stop, terminate, reboot, or recover your EC2 instances.
+You can use the stop or terminate actions to help you save money when you no longer need an instance to be running.
+You can use the reboot and recover actions to automatically reboot those instances or recover them onto new hardware if a system impairment occurs.

 Metrics
 -------